daryllxd/lifelong-learning/programming/ruby/rails/app/models/active-record-associations-rails-4-way.md

 *class_name*

-If we want to establish another `belongs_to` relationship from the Timesheet class to User, we can add an `approver_id` to the timesheets, and an `authorized_approver` column to the users table via amigration.
+If we want to establish another `belongs_to` relationship from the Timesheet class to User, we can add an `approver_id` to the timesheets, and an `authorized_approver` column to the users table via a migration.

     belongs_to :approver, class_name: 'User'
     belongs_to :user